annasophiat/tree-health-census/README.md

 - trunk condition
 - branch condition

 Trees are an essential part of New York City.
-They provide shade, improve air quality, reduce flooding and improve water quality, and help increase property value in the city.
+They provide shade, improve air quality, reduce flooding, improve water quality, and help increase property value in the city.